HeckCodes/tasks-public/README.md

 Tasks is an easy to use todo-cum-calendar android app that focuses on providing<br>
 many functionalities while maintaining a simple and beautiful user-interface.

+- *This repo is a public viewpoint for the private project "Tasks".*

 ## FEATURES

 |Functionality|Usage|Light|Dark|